strictdoc-project/strictdoc/docs/sphinx/source/StrictDoc.rst

 located in a single file:
 `grammar.py <https://github.com/strictdoc-project/strictdoc/blob/master/strictdoc/backend/dsl/grammar.py>`_.

-This is how a minimal possible SDOC document looks like:
+This is how a minimal possible SDoc document looks like:

 .. code-block::